 GROUP BENEFITS

+The university provides various levels of basic benefits for faculty, their spouses, domestic partners, and children.
+The specific coverage is updated on an annual basis and Faculty are able to participate by enrolling during the annual open enrollment period.

+Faculty representatives serve on the Benefits Advisory Council to provide perspective and feedback on proposed changes and annual updates regarding benefits under the principle of shared governance.
+Final benefit decisions on proposed changes and annual updates are made by the president of the university.
+A written summary of any benefit changes shall be provided by the president of the university to the Faculty Senate.

 Health Insurance Plans

-The University provides two health plan options for Faculty.
-Premium payments under this plan are partially or totally made by the University with the understanding that increases in the premium are considered as part of the annual discussion concerning faculty compensation increases.
-The total contributions of all employees will be limited to 10% (or less) of the medical monthly dollar factor on an annual basis (the medical monthly dollar factor includes medical costs, prescription costs, and various administrative fees).
-Any changes to the employee contribution rates must be presented to the Faculty Senate for approval each year.
+The University provides a health plan option for Faculty.
+Premium payments under this plan are partially made by the University with the understanding that increases in the premium are considered as part of the annual discussion concerning faculty compensation increases.
+Faculty premiums are a percentage of the total health plan premium.

-Major medical insurance generally provides coverage for the faculty member and his/her/their eligible dependents.
-Eligible dependents include the faculty member's spouse, domestic partner, and unmarried children to ages nineteen years, or twenty-three years if the child is a full-time student in an accredited college or university; except that these maximum age exclusions shall not apply with respect to an unmarried child who is mentally or physically incapable of earning his/her/their own living.
-Proof of incapacity must be furnished to the insurance company via University Human Resources thirty-one days prior to the handicapped child's nineteenth birthday (twenty-third birthday if a student).
+Health insurance generally provides coverage for the faculty member and his/her/their eligible dependents.
+Eligible dependents include the faculty member's spouse, domestic partner, and children to age 26.
+The maximum age exclusions shall not apply with respect to a child who is mentally or physically incapable of earning his/her/their own living.
+Proof of incapacity must be furnished to the insurance company via University Human Resources for review and approval of coverage.

 When other contracts for medical benefits are in force, coordination of benefits is provided.
 Persons with dual hospitalization or medical insurance coverage will not be paid in excess of 100% of a total claim, and, if more than one insurance company is involved in a claim, the University's insurance company will determine primary responsibility according to state law.

-Employees can choose between two major medical insurance plans; basic, and open choice PPO.
-Each plan includes major medical and hospitalization, utilization review, preventive care, prescription, hearing, mental health and substance abuse benefits.
-Vision Benefits, Dental Benefits, and Flexible Spending Accounts are described separately in the Group Benefits section.
+Vision Benefits, Dental Benefits, Short and Long Term Disability Benefits, Life Insurance Benefits, and Flexible Spending Accounts are described separately in the Group Benefits section.